LandRegistry/conceptual-services/README.md

 - services a citizen dould do themselves, like afer a death or a change of name, and any other ideas?
 - permission to do something, that needs information about property - an owner or someone with a right getting permission, or giving another person access
 - geospatial ideas - what could a geospatial register do / allow?
-- geotemportal ideas
+- geotemporal ideas
 - digital casework - if public services changed how would casework change to also support that / work in the future (dont show real data or internal current working)
 - services other people or depts might make, that use data we hold

-this is a lightweight app, to show the main idea or ideas, if you have another prototype with more information, link to that.
+This is a lightweight app, to show the main idea or ideas, if you have another prototype with more information, link to that.

 ## How to contribute